sap-tutorials/Tutorials/tutorials/cp-aibus-dox-ui/cp-aibus-dox-ui.md

 ---
-title: Use Machine Learning to Extract Information from Documents
+title: Use Machine Learning to Extract Information from Documents with Document Information Extraction Trial UI
 description: Get machine learning model predictions for the documents you upload using the Document Information Extraction Trial UI.
 auto_validation: true
 time: 15